-The Board has received assurance from the CEO and CFO that, as at 31 December

-2020, the Group's financial records have been properly maintained, and the financial statements give a true and fair view of DBS Group's operations and finances.
+The Board has received assurance from the CEO and CFO that, as at 31 December 2021, the Group's financial records have been properly maintained, and the financial statements give a true and fair view of DBS Group's operations and finances.

-The Board has also received assurance from the CEO and the key management personnel responsible for risk management and internal control systems that, as at 31 December 2020, the Group's risk management and internal control systems were adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations.
-The Board noted that efforts to integrate LVB commenced on 27 November 2020 and are ongoing.
+The Board has also received assurance from the CEO and the key management personnel responsible for risk management and internal control systems that, as at 31 December 2021, the Group's risk management and internal control systems were adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations.
+The Board noted that: (i) integration efforts on LVB are on track and expected to complete towards the end of 2022, and that at this point in time, there are some gaps between LVB's controls and DBIL's standards, which management is addressing; and (ii) in relation to the two-day digital disruption in November 2021 in Singapore, management has initiated remedial measures to improve the resilience of our services and incident response, with due consideration given to regulatory requirements and expectations.

-Based on the internal controls established and maintained by the Group, work performed by internal and external auditors, reviews performed by management and various Board Committees, as well as assurances received from management, the Board, with the concurrence of the AC, is of the opinion that the Group's internal controls and risk management systems were adequate and effective as at 31 December 2020 to address financial, operational, compliance risks and information technology risks which the Group considers relevant and material to its operations.
+Based on the internal controls established and maintained by the Group, work performed by internal and external auditors, reviews performed by management and various Board committees, as well as assurances received from and mitigation and remedial actions undertaken by management, the Board, with the concurrence of the AC, is of the opinion that the Group's internal controls and risk management systems were adequate and effective as at 31 December 2021 to address financial, operational, compliance risks and information technology risks which the Group considers relevant and material to its operations.